 We have given grants to a wide range of activities and programs that embrace the goals of the Abe Keller Fund, including music, drama, and arts projects; public education programs, events and demonstrations; educational activities such as scholarships, curriculum development, internships, courses, and camp programs.

-The following is a partial list of organizations and activities that we have funded since the Fund’s inception:
+Organizations and activities that we have funded since the Fund’s inception include:

 Mike Yarrow Peace Fellowship: works with high school students to advocate and organize for peace and justice.
 It replaced the Western Washington Fellowship Of Reconciliation Peace Activist Trainee Program, which was funded by the AKPEF for many years.

 From Hiroshima to Hope: lantern-floating ceremony held on August 6 every year at Green Lake, in memory of the victims of the bombings of Hiroshima and Nagasaki, and of all victims of war and violence.